New York Social Security Disability Lawyer

 If your disability is making it impossible for you to work, and you need help filing for Social Security Benefits, we can help.
 No matter where you are in the process; currently filing or if your initial application has been denied, Sobo & Sobo is ready to hear your story.

 After our free consultation we can begin to take steps toward gaining the benefits to which you are entitled.
 Contact us at 855-GOT-SOBO any time to set up a first meeting.
-We have offices conveniently located in Middletown, Newburgh, Pine Bush, Warwick, Poughkeepsie, Kingston, Rockland County, and New York City.
+We have offices conveniently located in the Bronx, Middletown, Newburgh, Poughkeepsie, Spring Valley, and New York City.
 If your injuries make it difficult for you to travel to one of our offices don’t worry, we’ll come to you.
 We look forward to hearing your story and taking the next step toward Winning Together.

 Sorry, we couldn't find any posts.
 Please try a different search.